Demystifying Tubal Tensor Algebra: Introduction

 Although implicitly present already in the t-SVD algorithm of~\cite{kilmer-2011-factor-strat}, the idea that various tubal tensor algorithms can be implemented by using the corresponding matrix algorithms applied face-wise in the transform domain was formalized in~\cite{kilmer-2013-third-order}.
 That paper also generalized many other concepts from matrix algebra to tubal tensor algebra, such as range, kernel, Gram-Schmidt, Krylov methods, etc. Power and Arnoldi iterations were also discussed by Gleich et al.~\cite{gleich-2012-power-arnol}.

-Kernfeld et al. were the first to consider $\Mprod$ as a generalization of the t-product~\cite{kernfeld-2015-tensor-tensor}.
+Kernfeld et al. were the first to consider $\Mprod$ as a generalization of the t-product \cite{kernfeld-2015-tensor-tensor}.
 However, unlike previous works on the t-product, they assume tubes are over $\C$ not $\R$, likely to allow $\matM$ to be complex.
 In contrast, we characterize exactly which complex $\matM$s might be used to define a commutative ring structure over real vector spaces.
-Kernfeld et al. also show that $\KM$ forms a Hilbert C*-algebra over which $\KM^m$ is a Hilbert C*-module.
+Kernfeld et al. also show that $\KM$ (the commutative ring of tubes induced by $\matM$) [3] forms a Hilbert C*-algebra over which $\KM^m$ is a Hilbert C*-module.

 Eckart-Young-like optimality theorems for tensor-truncations based on the $\Mprod$ was proven in~\cite{kilmer-2021-tensor-tensor}, along with results that establish the superiority of such tensor-based compressions in comparison to matrix based compressions.